Menu

 # Forgot: graph.add_edge("tools", "agent")

-Why it breaks: The tool runs, but the result has nowhere to go.
-The graph stops right after the tool node.
+What goes wrong: The tool runs, but there’s no way back to the agent.
+The graph stops after the tool.
 The user gets a raw ToolMessage instead of a proper answer.

 Right: